nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-_{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }_
+* https://github.com/rrice/java-string-similarity.
+Reused the sourcecode of this library to measure string similarity for the `help` command.

 --------------------------------------------------------------------------------------------------------------------